Major in Environmental Studies and Make an Impact

-Environmental studies is the systematic study of human interaction with the natural environment.
+With an interdisciplinary focus, Environmental Studies systematically examines human interaction with the natural environment.

 The environmental studies curriculum provides interdisciplinary, career-focused majors and a minor.
 An integral part of the program is the use of the greater Chicago metropolitan region as a laboratory for study.

 There is an increasing public demand for more environmentally friendly products and services.
 Our metropolitan Chicago location provides a multitude of opportunities for students to gain real-world experiences while participating in and developing innovative sustainability initiatives for both the public and private sectors.
 Classroom instruction, internships, fieldwork, and research projects are combined with field trips, guest speakers, and practical experiences to provide a comprehensive learning experience.

-In spring 2018, the prestigious Arthur Vining Davis Foundations awarded Elmhurst College a planning grant that enabled the College to begin development of the program.
+In spring 2018, the prestigious Arthur Vining Davis Foundations awarded Elmhurst College a planning grant that enabled the College to begin the development of the program.

 Save the Planet